Yes, there is a place on earth where there are no manmade EMFs.

 But will it last?

-A couple of months ago, tight budgets forced the National Science Foundation to consider shitting down and deconstructing the Green Bank Telescope.
+A couple of months ago, tight budgets forced the National Science Foundation to consider sitting down and deconstructing the Green Bank Telescope.

 Even if that happens, perhaps the National Radio Quiet Zone could continue and the area could stay protected for those who need or want to live there.